-Procedure
+8. Procedure

 When raising concerns, individuals will express them in writing to the headteacher.
-If an individual is raising a concern about the headteacher, they should express their concerns in writing to the chair of governors.
-Where this is the case, the chair of governors will take on the headteacher's duties outlined in section 9.
+If an individual is raising a concern about the headteacher, they should express their concerns in writing to the chair of local governors.
+Where this is the case, the chair of local governors will take on the headteacher's duties outlined in the Interview and investigation section of this policy.